 - Provide Context: When they appear to connect the context of the previous sentence, they offer the context of the present passage.

 Lifeblood of an argument: Examples are such words or groups of words that are used to reveal core concepts.
-You, as a writer, can write examples from the real world to ensure your readers’ engagement to introduce a new idea.
+You, as a writer, can write examples from the real world to ensure your readers’ engagement and introduce a new idea.

-Statistics or Stats are the main weapons that can back up and strengthen your arguments in a passage.
+Statistics or stats are the main weapons that can back up and strengthen your arguments in a passage.
 You can use them to improve your readers’ engagement with your writing for a better retention rate of your readers.

 30+ Powerful Words to Start a Paragraph in Categories